 And this year, 19 black women were running for judgeships in Harris County, several on a criminal justice reform platform; they had united under the banner of “Harris County Black Girl Magic.”
-Each and every single one of them won on Tuesday night, buoyed in large part by the excitement and on-the-ground organizing generated by O’Rourke’s campaign.
+On Tuesday night, 17 of them won, buoyed in large part by the excitement and on-the-ground organizing generated by O’Rourke’s campaign.
 If these hyperlocal races had barely made a blip on the media radar, the women who ran—and won—understand how critical these positions can be.

 “To a large degree, our local races are probably more important than voting for a president,” Germaine Tanner, who won her race to be a family court judge, told me as we watched the results roll in.

 Tanner, who has been a practicing family law attorney for more than a decade, announced her candidacy last June.
 She had long been troubled by the stark racial disparities in the court system.
 “People coming through these courts were looking like me, but there was no leadership on the bench looking like me,” she said of her decision to run.
 “We needed to see more women, we needed to see more women of color, so I said, ‘I’m going to go for it.’”

 Of Tuesday’s victories, Tanner was ebullient.
 “It feels like a new time,” she said.
 “It’s a new time in the history of Harris County.”